Flagsmith/flagsmith-docs/docs/deployment/hosting/locally-api.md

    `"CACHE_PROJECT_SEGMENTS_SECONDS"`.
 4. Flags and Identities endpoint caching - the application provides the ability to cache the responses to the GET /flags and GET /identities endpoints.
 The application exposes the configuration to allow the caching to be handled in a manner chosen by the developer.
-The configuration options are explain in more detail below.
+The configuration options are explained in more detail below.

 ### Flags & Identities endpoint caching